Compress images for Discord — fit the 10MB cap

 What's the actual Discord upload limit?

-Free Discord accounts can upload files up to 25MB per file.
-Nitro Basic subscribers have a 50MB limit.
-Full Nitro subscribers have a 500MB limit.
+Free Discord accounts can upload files up to 10MB per file as of 2026.
+Nitro Basic subscribers have a 50MB limit, and full Nitro subscribers have a 500MB limit.
 These limits apply per file, per upload — they are not cumulative daily limits.
+The free cap has changed over the years (it was 8MB for a long time and briefly 25MB in 2023), so check your own client if you are unsure.
 If your file exceeds the limit, Discord will refuse the upload entirely and show an error rather than silently degrading the image.

 Will Discord re-compress my image after I upload it?